decklin/ytcast/README.md

     ytcast --info

-There's no debugging for the RAMP stuff yet.
+To turn on debugging (print all RAMP messages sent and received, and additional information about connections):

+    ytcast --debug

 # Limitations